rkadasani/DSTK_Course/README.md

 		Initial commit
 		nothing to commit (create/copy files and use "git add" to track) kadasani@SEA-1850016271 MINGW64 /c/My Projects/Coursera/DSTK_Course (master)

+		If you have made changes this command will list the changes as well.
+For example:
+		On branch master
+		Your branch is up-to-date with 'origin/master'.
+		Changes not staged for commit:
+		(use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

+        modified:   README.md

+		Untracked files:
+		(use "git add <file>..." to include in what will be committed)

+        docs/.Rhistory
+        docs/03_01_typesOfQuestions.pdf

 * What is in the config files?